Former F1 race director Michael Masi leaves FIA to relocate to Australia

 Former F1 race director Micahel Masi has left the FIA and has relocated to Australia to “take on new challenges”, world motorsport’s governing body announced on Tuesday.

-Masi was director for three years but was sacked after his controversial handling of last year’s season-ending Abu Dhabi Grand Prix when Max Verstappen claimed victory on the last lap in his battle with Lewis Hamilton.
+Masi was the man in charge at F1 races for three years but was sacked after his controversial handling of last year’s season-ending Abu Dhabi Grand Prix when Max Verstappen claimed victory on the last lap in his battle with Lewis Hamilton.

-The Australian was dismissed from the role before the 2022 season - with Niels Wittich and Eduardo Freitas replacing him as joint race directors - and having been in limbo within the FIA since, he has decided to step away from the body having returned to his homeland in Australia in April.
+The Australian was dismissed from his role in February ahead of the 2022 season - with Niels Wittich and Eduardo Freitas replacing him as joint race directors - and having been in limbo within the FIA since, he has decided to step away from the organisation having returned to his homeland in Australia in April.

 An FIA statement on Tuesday read: “The FIA confirms that Michael Masi has decided to leave the FIA and relocate to Australia to be closer to his family and take on new challenges.